stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ### Client

 The root entry point for SDK functionality is the `Client` instance.
-Using the client instance, you can access all tenant data, such as applications, directories, groups, and accounts.
+Using the client instance, you can access all [Tenant](#tenant) data, such as applications, directories, groups, and accounts.

 #### Preferred Configuration

 There are different ways to create a client instance to interact with your resources.
-The preferred mechanism is by reading a secure `apiKey.properties` file, where the Client implementation is being used:
+The preferred mechanism is by reading a secure `apiKey.properties` file, where the `Client` implementation is being used:

 	from stormpath.client import Client